garciart/network-automation/scripts/ansible_notes.md

     exec su - control
     ```

-4. Even though you have created a user with a password, it is better to use Secure Shell (SSH) keys for authentication credentials.
-Generate a private/public key pair for the control node:

-    ```
-    ssh-keygen
-    ```

-5. When prompted where to save the key, press **[Enter]** to accept the default value.

-6. When prompted to enter a passphrase, press **[Enter]** twice to skip entering a passphrase.

-    > **NOTE** - If you use a passphrase, you will have to enter the passphrase when connecting to remote nodes.
-However, you can also start the `ssh-agent` daemon and use `ssh-add` to automatically add the passphrase when negotiating with the remote node.
-More information is available [here](https://linux.die.net/man/1/ssh-add).

-7. The system will save your private key in the hidden `~/.ssh/id_rsa` file, and the public key in the hidden `~/.ssh/id_rsa.pub` file.
-Remember the public key's location; you will use it later in a playbook.

-8. Get the IPv4 address and netmask of the Ethernet interface you will use to configure remote nodes with Ansible:
+4. Get the IPv4 address and netmask of the Ethernet interface you will use to configure remote nodes with Ansible:

     ```
     # ifconfig | grep --extended-regexp "^e[mnt]" --after-context=2